-Fifty-four years ago today on 11th August 1958, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
+Fifty-five years ago today, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
 Observing a group of young black students sitting peacefully at the lunch counter, after several minutes of consideration, he said to his store manager: “Serve them.
 I’m losing too much money.”
 Thus successfully ended the first-ever sit-in of the civil rights movement.

 Despite a state law passed in 1874 prohibiting segregation, Kansas nevertheless largely subscribed to the Deep South’s repugnant view of blacks.
 Wichita, near the Oklahoma border, was an exceptionally segregated community.
 Although the city’s establishments adhered to the law and did not display signs proclaiming their policies, blacks were ‘politely’ told that their custom was not welcome.
 The lunch counter of the downtown branch of Dockum Drug Store was the most popular daytime eatery.
 Under the drugstore’s unofficial policy, blacks were not allowed to sit at the counter to be served; instead, they ordered from a special window and then took their food outside.